 So, what are the pros and cons of an on-premises data centre?

 One of the main reasons businesses choose to keep their computing on-site is to retain complete control over the infrastructure and data stored with it.
 Whether that's a good thing or a bad thing is up to you - but it may be the better option for some organizations with privacy concerns or extra data security needs.

-In other words, the enterprise retains ownership of all the data, software, hardware, and other technology needed to keep the business running.
+For instance if you have a database with highly sensitive data, you might choose to keep that specific data workload on-site and access that data from other workloads in the cloud (a hybrid architecture).
+In this scenario, the enterprise retains ownership of all the data, software, hardware, and other technology needed to keep the business running.

 Drawbacks of On-Premises Computing

 As you may have guessed, being in complete control of the infrastructure can be a double-edged sword.
 Keeping all your servers and computing equipment on-site means that you need to have adequate space to keep the components stored and ventilated.
 It also requires you to purchase individual software licenses and hire an IT team to support the organization and address any issues that may come up.
 You're also responsible for security of the premises in which your on-premises data centre is housed.
 This is an area in which cloud providers excel.